openstax/event-capture-api/README.md

 ### Autogenerating bindings

 Within the baseline, we use Swagger-generated Ruby code to serve as bindings for request and response data.
-Calling `rake openstax_swagger:generate_model_bindings[X]` will create version X request and response model bindings in `app/bindings/api/vX`.
-Prepend with `./docker/compose run --rm api` to run this in Docker.
+Calling `./docker/compose run --rm api rake openstax_swagger:generate_model_bindings[X]` will create version X request and response model bindings in `app/bindings/api/vX`.
+It is important to run this inside Docker so that the version of swagger-codegen is the same for everyone.
 See the documentation at https://github.com/openstax/swagger-rails for more information.

 ## Updating a kafka event